raspberrypilearning/temperature-log/worksheet.md

     @reboot python3.4 /home/pi/temp_monitor.py
     ```

-    This assumes your script is called `temp_monitor.py` and it's saved in your home directory.
+    This assumes that your script is called `temp_monitor.py` and that it's saved in your home directory.

 1. Now reboot your Raspberry Pi.
-Give it a little time to run and then in in a terminal type:
+Give it a little time to run, then type the following in a terminal window:

     ```bash
     cat cpu_temp.csv
     ```

-    to see the contents of the CSV file.
+    This will enable you to see the contents of the CSV file.

 1. If you want to see a graph, then just uncomment the `graph(temp)` line using IDLE and run the file.